 The Chatham Charter Difference

 As a K-12 school, Chatham Charter is able to impact students from kindergarten through high school graduation.
 School staff continually looks for ways to make connections within the K-12 setting.
-Teachers across all grade levels can collaborate in working to maintain a curriculum that spirals upward with strong connectedness to ensure students progress seamlessly through the grade levels.
+Teachers across all grade levels collaborate in working to maintain a curriculum that spirals upward with strong connectedness to ensure students progress seamlessly through the grade levels.

 An ongoing area of focus for Chatham Charter is college preparedness.
 It begins in elementary school, teaching solid skills for success that lead to young people who will flourish after high school graduation.
 The middle school continues building on this foundation, equipping students to succeed in a rigorous high school environment.
-High school students complete the majority their state graduation requirements in their first two years and are able to begin taking college courses as juniors.
+High school students complete the majority of state graduation requirements in their first two years and are able to begin taking college courses as juniors.

 State Accountability Data